350VT Fundraising Director & Staff Collective Member

 Role Description

-The Lead Fundraiser will lead the work to maintain and grow funding for 350VT’s statewide grassroots climate justice work, collaborating with 350VT’s staff, board, volunteer base, and partners.
+The Fundraising Director will lead the work to maintain and grow funding for 350VT’s statewide grassroots climate justice work, collaborating with 350VT’s staff, board, volunteer base, and partners.
+350VT operates as a staff collective, where all staff members work together to lead the organization.

 Fundraising will make up the majority of this role.
 Some key aspects of the role are: